-In addition, the government believes that the mandatory use electronic invoicing with public administrations will encourage the expansion of this process to the public sector.
+In addition, the government believes that the mandatory use electronic invoicing with public administrations will encourage the expansion of this process to the private sector.

-With Croatia taking part in the mandatory e-Procurement, there are already several countries to which companies must adapt.
+With Croatia taking part in mandatory e-Procurement, there are already several countries to which companies must adapt.
 EDICOM helps companies automate the sending of their invoices to the European public administrations of any country in an agile and simple way.
-EDICOM acts as a sole provider in company’s relationship with public administrations through a HUB developed to extract information from ERP systems transparently by connecting through necessary protocols and sending the invoices to the corresponding entity.
+EDICOM´s integrated ASP solution combines the flexibility of a multiprotocol platform capable of connecting with any ERP system, and the interconnectivity of its HUB network giving its clients access to public administrations throughout Europe.

 Other countries with mandatory B2G invoice processes